ARM9/codepad.vim/README.md

 to send the (range of the) current buffer to http://codepad.org, execute it on their server, and open both the pasted source and the program output in your browser.
-The URL of the pasted snippets is copied to the clipboard as well.
+The URL of the pasted code is copied to the clipboard as well.